Tuesday's Scottish Gossip

-Scottish Gossip: Scotland, Celtic, Haksabanovic, Rangers, Morelos
+Scottish Gossip: Scotland, Celtic, Haksabanovic, Rangers, Morelos, Aberdeen, St Johnstone

 Last updated on .From the section Scottish

-Three more Scotland players - Stuart Armstrong, Greg Taylor and Ryan Fraser - have come down the sickness bug that beset Che Adams and Lyndon Dykes in the build-up to Tuesday's match with Ukraine.
+Three more Scotland players - Stuart Armstrong, Greg Taylor and Ryan Fraser - have come down with the sickness bug that beset Che Adams and Lyndon Dykes in the build-up to Tuesday's match with Ukraine.
 (Record)

 Adams welcomes the challenge of competing with Dykes for a Scotland starting slot.
 (Scotsman - subscription required)